 OS Landranger 58 (Perth & Alloa, Auchterarder)

-This right of way is a very old carriage road that must have seen a great deal of traffic over the centuries.
-It is thought to have formed part of the Coronation Road between Scone and Falkland.
+This right of way is a very old road that will have seen a great deal of traffic over the centuries.
+It is thought to have formed part of the ancient Coronation Road between Scone and Falkland.
 Between the 17th and 19th centuries, this route was the commonly used route from Ferryfield of Carpow to Auchtermuchty - on 19th century OS mapping, ferries are marked from Ferryfield both across the Mouth of the Earn and across the Tay to Cairnie Pier.

 ScotWays has long been involved in the efforts to protect this right of way.
 From the late 1980s, attempts had been increasingly made to stop people using the route, and this resulted in a 1997 court action vindicating it as a right of way for pedestrians.
 Following the Land Reform (Scotland) Act 2003, both Perth & Kinross and Fife Councils designated the route as part of their respective core path networks, available to cyclists and equestrians.
 Despite this dual confirmation of its status and recreational value, efforts to discourage use continued.
 Eventually, in summer 2015, the right of way was fenced off from the garden that had previously been extended over it; this marked an end to the many years of dispute.